livepeer/docs/docs/video-miners/reference/gpu-patch.md

 ---
-title: GPU Patches
+title: Patch the GPU
 sidebar_position: 7
 ---

-There is a patch which should be run for all operating systems to run unlimited concurrent streams (currently restricted on NVIDIA GPUs).
+To run unlimited concurrent encoding sessions (currently restricted on commercial-grade NVIDIA GPUs), you can install an NVENC patch for your operating system.

-Once you have confirmed your [NVIDIA GPU(s)](/video-miners/reference/gpu-support) are supported by Livepeer for transcoding, you can patch your GPU.
+Once you have confirmed your [NVIDIA GPU](/video-miners/reference/gpu-support) is supported by Livepeer, you can patch your GPU as follows:

 ### Prerequisite

-Make sure you are running the latest driver version on your NVIDIA GPU or update your driver before proceeding further.

-To find your GPU(s) capacity, check the Display Adapters and drivers on your system directly, or through your NVIDIA Control Panel.
+Check you are running the latest driver version on your NVIDIA GPU, or update your driver before proceeding.
+Access the GPU configuration, Display Adapters, and drivers for your operating system either directly or through your NVIDIA Control Panel.

-You will need a [Patch Tool](https://github.com/keylase/nvidia-patch/tree/master/win) and patch that matches the version for your GPU.
+You can download the NVENC [Patch Tool](https://github.com/keylase/nvidia-patch) for your operating system, and the patch that matches the version for your GPU.

 ### Run the patch tool

-This follows running a Windows version but the patch can be run on any system.
+This example follows the installation of the [Windows version](https://github.com/keylase/nvidia-patch/tree/master/win) of the patch tool and patches, but versions for other operating systems are also available.

-1. Download the version of the [patch tool](https://github.com/keylase/nvidia-patch) and the patch that matches the version of your GPU, saving and extracting the files to your desired location.
+1. Download the [patch tool](https://github.com/keylase/nvidia-patch) and patch that matches your GPU, and save and extract these files to your desired location.

-1. Extract and `Run` the patch tool application which you can do via your `cli` or double-clicking the `patch.exe` file.
-Follow the prompt; **locate** and **select** the patch file `1337` you saved to your desktop for the your version of the GPU.
+1. Extract and `run` the patch tool application via your `cli`, or double-click the `patch.exe` file.
+Follow the prompt; **locate** and **select** the patch file for your version of the GPU, i.e. file `1337` you saved locally.

-1. Double click on the patch - it will prompt you for the NVIDIA `.dll` file.
+1. You will be prompted by the patch tool for the NVIDIA `.dll` file, found in  `c: windows/system32/`.

-1. In this Windows example, a `.dll` will be found in  `c: windows/system32/`, open the `.dll`, then double-click the patch tool to apply the patch.
+1. Open the `.dll`, then double-click the patch tool to apply the patch.

-	A dialog with a confirmation will notify you that the patch has been installed with no errors.
-Now videos streams on your machine should be provided with unlimited concurrent sessions.
+A confirmation dialog will display a notification that the patch is installed with no errors.

+You can test streaming can be performed with unlimited concurrent sessions using the  `livepeer_bench.exe` [benchmarking tool](/video-miners/how-to-guides/benchmarking).